sherobbedmyboots/malkoo/Templates/javascript.md

 The DOM is a virtual map of the web page that is currently loaded in the browser.
 This in-memory representation of all HTML elements of the web page is used to display and update the page.
 By representing all HTML elements as objects, scripts running in the browser can read and modify the rendered document dynamically.

-JavaScript, for example, can access the DOM using the `document` object:
+JavaScript, for example, can access the DOM using the DOM's `document` object:

 ```javascript
 document.getElementsbyTagName